DIp15739/Free-for-developers/README.md

   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provide 1 free instance that never sleeps, and free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups, for Elixir/Phoenix apps.
   * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration
   * [heroku.com](https://www.heroku.com/) — Host your apps in the cloud, free for single process apps
+  * [dplyr.dev](https://www.dplyr.dev) - Deploy Web Apps with Databases.
+Free for deploying on your machines.
+Maximum 2 deployments
   * [KintoHub](https://www.kintohub.com/) — KintoHub is an all-in-one platform to combine and deploy your backend services, websites, cron jobs, databases and everything your app needs in one place.
   * [Krucible](https://usekrucible.com) — Krucible is a platform for creating Kubernetes clusters for testing and development.
 Free tier accounts come with 25 cluster-hours per month.
   * [kubesail.com](https://kubesail.com) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 1 Core of CPU, 512MB of RAM, 100MB of storage and 1 domain.
   * [K8Spin](https://k8spin.cloud) - Managed Kubernetes namespace service designed for developers.
 Free developer accounts come with with 100 mCore of CPU, 128MB of RAM.
   * [ZARVIS](https://zarvis.ai) - Free managed Kubernetes namespace for open source Github project.
 Free 1GB memory and 1 vCPU.
   * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each
   * [Okteto Cloud](https://okteto.com) - Managed Kubernetes service designed for developers.
-Free developer accounts come with 4GB of RAM, 2 CPUs and 10GB Disk space.
+Free developer accounts come with 8GB of RAM, 4 CPUs and 5GB Disk space.
+The apps sleep after 24 hours of inactivity.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
   * [pipedream.com](https://pipedream.com) - An integration platform built for developers.
 Develop any workflow, based on any trigger.
 Workflows are code, which you can run [for free](https://docs.pipedream.com/pricing/).
 No server or cloud resources to manage.
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
   * [sandstorm.io](https://sandstorm.io/) — Sandstorm is an open source operating system for personal and private clouds.
 Free plan offers 200 MB storage and 5 grains free
   * [scn.sap.com](https://scn.sap.com/docs/DOC-56411) — The in-memory Platform-as-a-Service offering from SAP.
 Free developer accounts come with 1 GB structured, 1 GB unstructured, 1 GB of Git data and allow you to run HTML5, Java and HANA XS apps
+  * [staroid.com](https://staroid.com) - Managed Kubernetes namespace service designed to fund open source developers.
+Free 8 CPUs and 16GB of RAM namespace to test branches and pull requests of public repository.
+Free test namespace shutdown every 30 minutes.
+Maximum 2 concurrent test namespaces.
   * [workers.dev](https://workers.dev) - Deploy serverless code for free on Cloudflare's global network.
 100,000 free requests per day with a workers.dev subdomain.
   * [vercel.com](https://vercel.com/) — Serverless platform with support for multiple languages (including static sites) and single command deployment.
 Free tier includes SSL, unlimited (Fair Use) bandwidth, 100 deployments.
   * [Platform9](https://platform9.com/) - Managed Kubernetes service designed for developers.
 Free developer accounts come with up to 3 clusters & 20 nodes cluster.